-Nicaragua has also a series of mandatory and voluntary technical norms (known as NTON) for different food products which are developed by the Nicaraguan Ministry of Trade (MIFIC) in coordination with other Ministries and the private sector.
+Nicaragua has also a series of mandatory and voluntary technical norms (known as NTON) that regulate plants, animals, food products, agrochemicals and other products.
+Theses technical norms are developed by the Nicaraguan Ministry of Trade (MIFIC) in coordination with the private sector and other Ministries.
 A complete list of these regulations is available online.